Unoboomo/Game-Mod-Dev-Q4/README.md

 Once you spawn in, you will see an character to the far right (Track_End) and one to the far left (Track_Start).
 The one to the right (Track_End) represents your health.
 When that character dies, you will die and need to restart.
 The character to the left (Track_Start) represents where bloons will spawn.

 In your weapon wheel, you have an Upgrade Gun, and 5 different tower options:
 -	Upgrade Gun: Shoot placed towers to upgrade them if the funds are available.
-(Tip – shoot from a distance where you can’t see the tower’s name)
+You can charge fire to upgrade a tower 20x if you have the funds (Tip – shoot from a distance where you can’t see the tower’s name)
 -	Dart Monkey: Just shoots the bloons.
 Upgrades increase pierce and damage infinitely.
 Damage Type is sharpness.
 -	Shotty Monkey: Follows Bloons around and shoots them with a shotgun.
 Upgrades increase pierce and damage infinitely.
 Damage type is sharpness.
 -	Magic Monkey: Shoots bloons with a fast moving projectile.
 Upgrades increase damage infinitely, at level 5 you unlock tracking projectiles.
 Damage type is energy.